On this page:

 - Resetting the tonotopic map.
 Researchers are exploring how to take advantage of the tonotopic map, which organizes neurons in the auditory cortex according to the frequency of the sound to which they respond.
 Previous research has shown a change in the organization of the tonotopic map after exposing the ear to intense noise.
 By understanding how these changes happen, researchers could develop techniques to bring the map back to normal and relieve tinnitus.

-Use the following keywords to help you search for organizations that can answer questions and provide printed or electronic information on tinnitus:
+Use the following keywords to help you find organizations that can answer questions and provide information on tinnitus:

 NIDCD Information Clearinghouse